MPalix86/PDSC-PACK_Creator/README.md

 Silvio Lucio Oliva
   - System Research & Applications (SRA) – ST Lecce (Italy)

-PDSC-PACK Creator is a Java program for PDSC file and CMSIS pack creation following CMSIS-Pack Standard (by ARM)
+PDSC-PACK Creator is a Java application for PDSC file and CMSIS pack creation following CMSIS-Pack Standard (by ARM)

 ### Main features include:
   - Easy to use PDSC document creator and reader